laminlabs/lnbase-biolab/docs/index.md

 Concepts:

-Datasets generated in an experiment (`dobject`) are linked to `biometa`, which stores all information about experimental and scientific entities.
+Data objects (`dobject`) get directly linked to

-- `experiment`: An experiement performed to generate data.
+- `experiment`: An experiment performed to generate data.
 - `biosample`: The biological samples from which data are generated.
 - `readout`: The measurements types applied to the biosamples.
-- `featureset`: The sets of features that are contained in the data.

-These entities allow mapping arbitrarily complex experimental designs.
-While other schema designs are possible, this design enables simple queries by directly linking `biometa` against the 4-tuple.

 The order of this tuple is inspired by the workflow: